What is ARTvision?

 The year following, we raised nearly $3,000 for AIDS Survival Project.
 In addition to expanding our available purchases to music, Citabria Phillips, Betsy's niece, offered two of her paintings for sale - one of which ("Skirt," pictured here) sold to Barb Shadomy, owner of Stonehurst Place.
 Citabria's piece now hangs in "The Shag"'s Hinman Suite.

-We have increased our fund-raising in each successive year, with nearly $12,000 in 2010.
+We have increased our fund-raising in each successive year, culminating in nearly $12,000 in 2010 alone.
 Now in its sixth year, ARTvision is in its fourth consecutive year of raising funds for Atlanta’s own Positive Impact.
-In sum, we have earned nearly $25,000 in total donations.
-Please help us increase that number dramatically in 2011.
+In five years, we have earned nearly $25,000 in total donations. (read more) Please help us increase that number dramatically in 2011.

 For every $100 raised, Positive Impact is able to provide 3 hours of mental-health counseling to those affected by HIV.

-For the first time, ARTvision will be held in an outside space and prior to New Year’s Eve - giving donors/buyers extra time to achieve that last-minute deduction.
-Please join us on 1 December 2011 at the Phillip Rush Center for an evening of cocktails, food and art buying - complete with music and lots of other surprises.
+For the first time, ARTvision will be held as a standalone event prior to New Year’s Eve - giving donors/buyers extra time to achieve that last-minute deduction.
+(RSVP on Facebook) Please join us on 1 December 2011 at the Phillip Rush Center for an evening of cocktails, food and art buying - complete with music and lots of other surprises.
 Preview reservations and viewing begin online throughout November 2011, culminating on Dec.
 1, 2010, World AIDS Day.
 Follow this Web site and our account on Twitter for new artists signings and sneak peaks at this year’s art!

 How ARTvision stands apart